hashsploit/clank-bot/README.md

 - `kick <server name> <player>` - Kick a player from the server.

+## Building/Compiling

+To build the project simply use `./build.sh` and to run the project use `./launch.sh`.

 ## JSON Query Messages Protocol

 The communication protocol between the Medius Lobby Server component and the bot use JSON query messages.